aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![SQL troubleshooting](P.I_expand.png?raw=true)</span>

+!!! tip "What's inside stored procedure"
-*Note:* To see the queries inside the stored procedure, please click and expand the + icon.
+  To see the queries inside the stored procedure, please click and expand the + icon.

 You can note down the top SQL queries but please keep in mind not all TOP SQL queries are slow queries it only means that these queries are consuming the load at given point of time.